AntoineMeheut/AntoineMeheut/README.md

 ### Glad to see you here!
 I am a developer, application security expert and manager.
 I work in the operational security teams of a large French institution.
 Always passionate about IT development, I also like to build bigger things in a group than I could do alone.
+I am authorized for OIV (operator of vital importance).

 I develop in Java, Python and Javascript, I am also very interested in security, cryptography, DevSecOps, SRE and I especially like to share my knowledge in securing IT developments.